FIWARE/catalogue/data-publication/README.md

-# Data Publication and Monetization
+# API Management, Data Publication and Monetization

 Publishing and consuming open data is a cornerstone for the development of applications and the creation of an innovation ecosystem.
 In this regard, this